Sunday Spotlights: Tweel

 Fig.1 Aleptidate protection charm, depicting an Evil being slain, intended to ward off misfortune.

 Little is known about Aleptidate history.
 According to themselves, they evolved as part of the only known cooperative, rather than competitive, biosphere, and it is true that few organisms on their planet do not provide some benefit to others.
 Yet it is equally, if not more, likely that Aleptidates themselves are responsible for this state of affairs.
 It is entirely possible that they ‘adjusted’ the planetary environment for their own benefit.
 The presence of microscopic parasites is not conclusive proof for either theory.
-While such organisms may have survived the hypothetical ‘adjustment’ period, it is also possible that they evolved to ‘cheat’ in a truly competitive biosphere.
+While such organisms may have survived the hypothetical ‘adjustment’ period, it is also possible that they evolved to ‘cheat’ in a truly cooperative biosphere.

 Aleptidates have no clear records prior to <6000 of their years ago, when they arrived on the world called Aelsa.
 Until their planet of origin is rediscovered, it will be impossible to verify either theory.